Messin' with the Kid: Recognition and legacy

 In 1998, the Blues Foundation inducted "Messin' with the Kid" into the Blues Hall of Fame as a "Classic of Blues Recordings – Singles or Album Tracks".
 In a 1998 press release, the Foundation noted:

+Irish guitarist Rory Gallagher recorded a rock adaptation of "Messin' with the Kid" for his album Live in Europe (1972).
+The song became one of Gallagher's "signature tunes" and in an album review, it is described as a "gem" and a "smoking version".
 The Blues Brothers recorded a live performance of "Messin' with the Kid", which was included on their first album Briefcase Full of Blues (1978).
 In a song review for AllMusic, Richard Gilliam notes that while the album "seems so little influenced by Chicago-style blues[,] the band did find room for this Junior Wells classic, adding the sort of rich instrumental backing that Wells himself would adopt for the song".
 Wells later recorded a reworked version of the tune with a full backing band including horns for his 1993 album Better Off with the Blues.

 "Messin' with the Kid" inspired later songs.
 Soon after the Chief single, Muddy Waters recorded an answer song titled "Messin' with the Man" for Chess Records in 1961.
 In 1977, blues singer Eddie C. Campbell recorded a Christmas novelty song, titled "Santa's Messin' With the Kid" (on King of the Jungle), in which Santa is "messing with" the wife of the Kid, until "The Kid ran him out o' town":